 Even if you've been cooking beans since you were knee high to a grasshopper check out our definitive guide to cooking heirloom beans.
 We've spent a long time testing methods to debunk myths and prove theories.

-Now lets talk storage.
 Grains go in the refrigerator or freezer right away for the best results.
-Once in the freezer they can last for years, in the pantry generally one year but see our blog post with full details on the shelf life and storage of grains.
+Once in the freezer they will remain fresh for years, in the pantry generally one year but see our blog post with full details on the shelf life and storage of grains.

 Don't just look at those beans.
 Make a point to cook them once a week.
 Need inspiration?
 Check out our recipes on the bean blog and if that's not enough check the recipe archives for more beantastic goodness.